 Alignment

-A smart early step in troubleshooting DMARC is to confirm the record is configured properly.
-If you can verify there are no problems with the record itself, move on to analyzing your SPF and DKIM records.
+A smart step in troubleshooting DMARC is to confirm the record is configured properly.
+If you can verify there are no problems with the record itself, move to analyzing your SPF and DKIM records.
 Remember, DMARC checks for alignment for both SPF and DKIM.

+You should also check your email headers to understand whether or not they’re passing SPF and DKIM.
 This guide can help you understand how to achieve DMARC compliance and help you ensure alignment in your identifiers.

 Deliverability

 DMARC can greatly improve your ability to see issues and take appropriate action as quickly as possible.
-You’ll be more likely to notice a spoofing or phishing incident with DMARC enabled, meaning your email reputation won’t be quietly damaged without your knowledge.
+You’ll be more likely to notice a spoofing or phishing incident with DMARC enabled, meaning your email reputation won’t be quietly affected without your knowledge.

 DMARC FAQ